crwdns2915892:0crwdne2915892:0

 -

-Hold the power and either volume buttons and slide to power off your phone.
+Hold the power and either volume buttons and slide to power off the phone.

 -